 The length of time the heater should remain plugged in depends on several factors.
 Ask a dealer in the area where you will be parking the vehicle for the best advice on this.

 Retained Accessory Power (RAP)

-These vehicle accessories can be used for up to 10 minutes after the engine is turned off:
+Some vehicle accessories may be used after the ignition is turned off.